Pedro-Barreiro/SpotiCrapperPlus/README.md

 ## Description

-SpotiCrapperPlus is a project aimed at scraping data from Spotify and convert it to a Youtube playlist.
+SpotiCrapperPlus is a project aimed at scraping data from Spotify and convert it to a Youtube playlist or a JSON file.